Sole trader insurance Sole trader insurance

 • Get access to your policy documents instantly

-• Make changes to your policy or level of cover at any time, for no extra cost
+• Make changes to your policy at any time, for no extra cost

 Be quote confident